willigott/biophysical-assay-data-analysis/notebooks/dsf_analysis.md

 control_min_tm = all_control_results_df['tm'].idxmin()
 ```

-Now we can plot the data for teh control with the largest `Tm`
+Now we can plot the data for the control with the largest `Tm`

 ```python
 fig_control_max_tm = create_melt_curve_plot_from_features(all_control_results[control_max_tm])